torrentul/BotCovidLab/README.md

 ## Facebook - "Covid-19 Chat Bot"
 ### Getting COVID-19 stats
+here be information how to get stats from Facebook bot
 ### Applying for COVID-19 test
 Choose option *Apply for Covid-19 test in Latvia*.
 Provide chatbot with the required information:
 - your name and surname